medialab/gazouilloire/doc/multiindex.md

 ## Can I switch a corpus from mono-index to multi-index or reciprocally?
 Yes, but the past data (mono or multi-index) is then ignored by gazouilloire (for now).
-There may be duplicates tweets between the past data and the current index/indices.
+There may be duplicate tweets between the past data and the current index/indices.

 To switch from one mode to the other, update the `config.json` file with the new configuration (`"multi_index": false/true`) and restart gazouilloire (`gazou restart`).